Skip to Main Content

 Interactive, self-paced tutorial

 Need help getting started?
 If you are new to Talis Aspire or Durham University, you may find our self-paced interactive tutorial useful.
-This explains the steps from looking for an existing list that you can assign or re-use to creating a brand new list from scratch and assigning it to your module code so students can find it.
+This explains the steps from looking for an existing list that you can assign or re-use to creating a brand new list from scratch and assigning it to your module code so students and Blackboard can find it.
 You can work through from start to finish or skip to the bits you need.

 Further help and training